machzqcq/docker-for-all/README.md

 key.pem                                                                                    100% 1675     1.6KB/s   00:00

 ```
-- cd into ci-cd-st-stack and `docker-compose up` - This will start Jenkins, Nexus, SonarQube and Selenium GRID (See below the port mappings) - see Videos in the table above for demonstration
+- cd into devops/ci-cd-st-stack and `docker-compose up` - This will start Jenkins, Nexus, SonarQube and Selenium GRID (See below the port mappings) - see Videos in the table above for demonstration

 | *Service* | *Link* | *Credentials* |
 | ------------- | ------------- | ------------- |